 He was appointed Pepperdine's third president on the advent of its twentieth year, wooing top-flight scholars to the Christian college and promoting its mission to a growing circle of friends.
 During his term, Pepperdine's student body increased tenfold, from 950 students to 9,500, and moved from its original Los Angeles venue to Malibu, a campus he described as "Eight hundred thirty acres-smog free, sun-kissed, ocean washed, island girded and mountain guarded."

 He added a residential campus in Heidelberg, Germany, and educational centers in Los Angeles, Orange County, and San Fernando Valley.
-And he founded the School of Business and Management (now the Graziadio School) and the Graduate School of Education and Psychology.
+And he founded the Business School (now the Graziadio School) and the Graduate School of Education and Psychology.